Beauty & Wellness

 Skin-whitening products represent a significant segment of the Thai beauty market, with annual sales estimated at over 50 billion Baht.
 Glutathione supplements, available over the counter and through intravenous drip clinics across Bangkok, are consumed by an estimated 40% of Thai women aged 18 to 35, according to a 2019 Kasikorn Research survey.
 The cultural preference for lighter skin, linked to historical associations between dark skin and outdoor labour, remains a powerful driver of consumer behaviour despite growing counter-movements promoting natural skin tones.

-Fact 04
+Fact 4

 K-Beauty's Influence on Thai Consumers

-Korean beauty trends have profoundly shaped Thai skincare routines since the early 2010s, driven by the popularity of Korean dramas and K-pop.
+Korean beauty trends have significantly shaped Thai skincare routines since the early 2010s, driven by the popularity of Korean dramas and K-pop.
 The multi-step skincare regimen, sheet masks, cushion compacts, and ingredients such as snail mucin and centella asiatica became mainstream in Thailand ahead of most other Southeast Asian markets.
 Korea is the second-largest source of imported cosmetics into Thailand after Japan, with imports valued at approximately 8 billion Baht in 2022.

-Fact 05
+Fact 5

 The FDA Cosmetics Registration System